Hurn railway station: The site today

 Having remained derelict for many years, the station building and part of the platform were redeveloped into a public house with restaurant, the "Avon Causeway Hotel".
 The establishment has a railway-theme and a Pullman Carriage together with a shunting locomotive stands on a short section of track at the restored platform and is used for additional dining facilities.
 The Pullman (No. 340) was delivered to the Hotel at Easter 1979.

+In popular culture

+The song "Last Train" from the 2009 album The Underfall Yard by Big Big Train centres around the final day of Hurn station's operation, and the station master, Mr. Delia.